 In the middle of the 16th century a Frenchman came to Antwerp.
 His name: Christopher Plantin.
-Already some 80 printers were already established in the city, nevertheless he grew out to be the most important printer and publisher of his time.
-What started as a craft grew out to be an industrial company that produced books for het whole of the world.
+Already some 80 printers were established in the city, nevertheless he grew out to be the most important printer and publisher of his time.
+What started as a craft grew out to be an industrial company that produced books for the whole of the world.
 He was unparalleled in understanding he had to print what the audience demanded, if necessary in languages that use completely different typefaces.

-His story is one with high peaks and deep cliffs, the result of the turbulent times in which he lived and work.
+His story is one with high peaks and deep cliffs, the result of the turbulent times in which he lived and worked.
 His motto ‘through labour and steadfastness’ was well chosen: after each crisis he succeeded in having his print shop resurface.